• Skip to primary navigation

 Step into the past at Kampong Buangkok

 Believe it or not, Singapore still has one surviving kampong (traditional village) amid the high-rise apartments.
-Home to less than 30 families, the cluster of zinc-roofed houses near Hougang has stood since 1956.
+Home to less than 30 families, the cluster of zinc-roofed houses near Hougang has stood since 1956 is a fascinating place to visit in Singapore.
 It feels like a portal to the past!
 It’s common to see cats, dogs and chickens roaming about, as well as more exotic wildlife in the surrounding foliage.
-If you want to delve deep into kampong life, take a tour with Let’s Go Tour.
-Your guide will take you into the Kampong houses and really help you explore Singapore’s past.

 The National Museum of Singapore is Singapore’s biggest museum, regularly featuring exhibitions of the island’s historical and cultural artefacts.
-Keep tabs on their website for their latest interactive workshops, outdoor movie screenings and fun activities for kids.
+Keep tabs on their website for their latest interactive workshops, outdoor movie screenings and things to do with kids.

 93 Stamford Road | Open daily from 10am-6pm (free for citizens and PRs, from $10 for others)